DavideBrex/SpikeFlow/README.md

 - **RAW**: This is a RPM normalization, i.e. it normalizes the read counts to the total number of reads in a sample, measured per million reads.
 This method is straightforward but does not account for spike-in.

-- **Orlando**: Standard Spike-in normalization as described in [Orlando et al 2014](https://pubmed.ncbi.nlm.nih.gov/25437568/).
+- **Orlando**: Spike-in normalization as described in [Orlando et al 2014](https://pubmed.ncbi.nlm.nih.gov/25437568/).
+Also reffered as Reference-adjusted Reads Per Million (RRPM).
 It does not incorporate input data in the normalization process.

 - **RX-Input** (default): RX-Input is a modified version of the Orlando normalization that accounts for the total number of reads mapped to the spike-in in both the ChIP and input samples.
 This approach allows for more accurate normalization by accounting for variations in both immunoprecipitation efficiency and background noise (as represented by the input).
+See [Fursova et al 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6561741/#bib42) for further details.

 ```yaml